NilPointer-Software/bdfd-wiki/src/callbacks/onLeave.md

 Both free and premium users can use `$onLeave[]`, and all users can put `$getServerVar[]` within `$onLeave[]`.
 However, non-premium users can not use `$getServerVar[]` outside of callbacks.\
 If you own a public bot and want to make it so multiple different servers can use `$onLeave[]` *(e.g. set their own leave message channel)*, follow these steps:

-1. Make a variable named "`leave`" and the value set to nothing.\
+1. Create a variable named "`leave`" and the value set to nothing.\
 ![image](https://user-images.githubusercontent.com/69215413/129492681-5a50ca36-a76d-4add-a4d9-a64c29d0ed33.png)

-2. Make a command for setting the leave channel, then put the following in your code:
+2. Create a command for setting the leave channel, then put the following in your code:
      ```
      $nomention
      $onlyAdmin[You need the admin permission to use that!]